 With extensive experience as a WorkSafeBC Prevention Officer and Regional Prevention Manager, I know what is expected.
 I can help you prepare a comprehensive action plan to comply with WorkSafeBC orders, including orders to submit a Notice of Compliance.
 You can’t afford to ignore WorkSafeBC orders.

 The WHMIS system is expected to be replaced by the “Globally Harmonized System for Classification and Labeling of Chemicals” (GHS) that is being implemented in Canada.
-Health Canada expects to have the final GHS requirements in place in early 2014 and fully in force in 2015.
-This change in right-to-know legislation will make it more important than ever that suppliers, employers and workers understand the new requirements.
+Health Canada had the final GHS requirements in force in 2015.
+This change in right-to-know legislation makes it more important than ever that suppliers, employers and workers understand the new requirements.

-As a certified industrial hygienist, I can help suppliers and employers comply with current WHMIS requirements and prepare for changes expected when the GHS is implemented.
+As a certified industrial hygienist (CIH 1992-2018), I can help suppliers and employers comply with current WHMIS/GHS requirements.
 From designing your WHMIS/GHS compliance system to providing education and training for your supervisors and workers, I can help decipher complex health and safety information to ensure that your workers are adequately informed and that you comply with your legal requirements.

 All workers need sufficient training to do their jobs properly, and that includes working safely.
 Workplace accidents and disease are not only unfortunate for affected workers, they can be extremely costly.
 It is well known that with a better trained workforce, workers who are aware of risks and trained in how to deal with them have fewer injuries and lower accident-related costs.